AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 Numper of token in french sequences: 29219
 ```

+### Vectorizing the text data

+We need to write a function that associates each token with a unique integer number representing it to get what is called a "Tokens_IDs".
+Fortunately, there is a layer in TensorFlow called [`TextVectorization`](https://keras.io/api/layers/preprocessing_layers/core_preprocessing_layers/text_vectorization/) that makes life easier for us.
+We'll use two instances of the TextVectorization layer to vectorize the text data (one for English and one for Spanish).

-**Let's split the sentence pairs into a training set, a validation set, and a test set:**
+**First of all, let's split the sentence pairs into a training set, a validation set, and a test set:**

 ```
 random.shuffle(text_pairs)
 num_val_samples = int(0.15 * len(text_pairs))